 Proper nutrition is also a huge component in the recovery process.
 That is why I am such a big fan of Nuzest products!
 I do not keep a “traditional” schedule, as my coaching practice has me running around from 5 am to 8 pm most days, including weekends.
 On top of that, I am currently training for a trail marathon in February of 2018, so getting quality nutrition during the day is vital for me.
-Keeping a supply of Nuzest Good Green Snack Bars in the car prevents me from stopping at the store for a bag of chips (especially after a run, where I am more apt to rationalize a poor food choice!).
 After a long, busy day, I often make myself a shake with Nuzest Clean Lean Protein right before bed to get some good protein synthesis overnight as I sleep.
 My current favorite is the Chai Turmeric Maca!

 So, no matter what you are training for, whatever your sport or endeavor, never underestimate the importance of rest and recovery.